 FORCE MAJEURE: The student's guardians understand that the duties and obligations of the School may be suspended immediately without notice during all periods that the School is closed because of force majeure events including, but not limited to fire, acts of God, war, governmental action, terrorism, epidemic, pandemic or any other event beyond the School's control.
 If such an event occurs, the School's duties and obligations may be suspended or postponed until such time as the School, in its sole discretion, may safely re-open campus, transition to a distance learning model, alter the school calendar, daily schedule, or shorten or lengthen the school year in order to complete the academic programs.
 The student's guardians further understand that the sole remedy for a force majeure event is future service delivery, if and when possible, and that their obligations will continue.
-No portion of any amounts paid or outstanding will be refunded or cancelled if the School determines it is necessary to transition to a distance learning model, alter the school calendar, daily schedule, or shorten or lengthen the school year in order to complete the academic program or if the School is closed or is unable to provide classes, instruction, or other services to the extent that such change has been caused by force majeure.
+No portion of any amounts paid or outstanding will be refunded or cancelled if the School determines it is necessary to transition to a distance learning model, alter the school calendar, daily schedule, or shorten or lengthen the academic program or if the School calendar, daily schedule, or shorten or lengthen the school were the academic program or if the School calendar, daily schedule, or shorten or lengthen the school year in order to complete the academic program or if the School is closed or is unable to provide classes, instruction, or other services to the extent that such change has been caused by force majeure.
 Any failure or delay in the performance of the School because of force majeure will not relieve the student's guardians of their obligations to pay any amounts owed under their contract.